waratuman/waratuman.github.com/_posts/2011-06-26-what-i-didnt-learn-in-econ101.md

 >  inducements which will make the individuals do the desirable things without
 >  anyone having to tell them what to do.
 >
->  \- Hayek
+>  &#8211; Hayek

-This is the heart of economics: "the problem of utilization of knowledge which is not given to anyone in its totality."
-The graphs in Economics 101 made for some pretty pictures, but which Hayek points out, "in effect starts from the assumption that people's knowledge corresponds with objective facts of the situation, systematically leaves out what is our main task to explain."
+This is the heart of economics: &#8220;the problem of utilization of knowledge which is not given to anyone in its totality.&#8221; The graphs in Economics 101 made for some pretty pictures, but which Hayek points out, &#8220;in effect starts from the assumption that people's knowledge corresponds with objective facts of the situation, systematically leaves out what is our main task to explain.&#8221;